aumpierre-unb/InternalFluidFlow.jl/README.md

 ## Installing and Loading InternalFluidFlow

-InternalFluidFlow can be added and loaded either from the JuliaHub repository or from the source repository.
+InternalFluidFlow can be installed and loaded either from the JuliaHub repository or from the source repository.

 ### Last released version of InternalFluidFlow